DSLibrary/dslib/README.md

 //methods
-tree.addChild(value); //adds a child to tree with set value tree.contains(value); //returns a boolean if node with value in tree;
+tree.addChild(value); //adds a child to tree with set value tree.contains(value); //returns a boolean if node with value in tree tree.removeChild(value); //removes a child from the tree with value tree.removeFromParent(); //removes a childnode from its parent

 ```

 ###BinarySearchTree